 It is the avoidable toxicity of our collective

 human realities that are the proximate causes of addictions.

-Remember, toxic socialization involves violence, the frustration of needs, chaos, destruction of attachments, and indoctrination.
-Violence and assault (i.e., yelling, name-calling, shaming, physical assaults etc.), the neglect of our essential needs (i.e. emotional withdrawal, enmeshment, triangulation etc.), the experience of chronic chaos at home and in the world, the destruction of our attachments, and the profound guilt and shame we experience as a consequence of the disjunctive and harmful actions we engage while trying to survive and defend ourselves while in a state of indoctrinated disjuncture/disconnection, all make us feel bad.
+Remember, toxic socialization involves violence, frustration of needs, chaos, destruction of attachments, and indoctrination.
+Violence and assault, the neglect of our essential needs, the experience of chronic chaos at home and in the world, the destruction of our attachments, not to mention the profound guilt and shame we experience as a consequence of the disjunctive and harmful actions we engage while trying to survive, all hurt us and make us feel bad.